 NOTE 1—The IRM mechanism and the device ID mechanism are independent.
-IRM allows an AP to recognize a nonAP STA prior to and while it is associated.evice ID allows an AP to identify a non-AP STAwhile it is associated.
-A device ID is allocated by an AP, and an IRM is selected by a non-AP STA.
+IRM allows an AP or an AP MLD to recognize a non-AP STA or a non-AP MLD respectively prior to and while it is associated.
+A device ID allows an AP or an AP MLD to identify a non-AP STA or a non-AP MLD respectively while it is associated.
+A device ID is allocated by an AP or an AP MLD, and an IRM is selected by a non-AP STA or a non-AP MLD.

-If an AP and a non-AP STA both have both IRM and device ID activated, the non-AP STA might provide both an IRM and a device ID during association or PASN authentication.
+If an AP and a non-AP STA both advertise both IRM and device ID activated, the non-AP STA might provide both an IRM and a device ID during association or PASN authentication.

+For MLO, if an AP MLD and a non-AP MLD both advertise both IRM and device ID activated, the non-AP MLD might provide both an IRM and a device ID during association.

 NOTE 2—The device ID and IRM mechanisms are not specified for use in PBSSs.